php-fig/per-coding-style/spec.md

 ## 9. Enumerations

-Enumerations (enums) MUST follow the same guidelines as classes, except where otherwise noted below.
+Enumerations (enums) MUST follow the same guidelines as classes (including the guidelines for class methods and constants), except where otherwise noted below.

-Methods in enums MUST follow the same guidelines as methods in classes.
-Non-public methods MUST use `private` instead of `protected`, as enums do not support inheritance.
+Non-public methods and constants MUST use `private` instead of `protected`, as enums do not support inheritance.

 When using a backed enum, there MUST NOT be a space between the enum name and colon, and there MUST be exactly one space between the colon and the backing type.
 This is consistent with the style for return types.